Sai River (Uttar Pradesh): Culture

 Devotees take a bath in the Sai River and worship Baba Ghuisarnath with its water in India.
 It is one of the most sacred rivers in Hinduism.
 It is referenced in Puranas and in Ramcharitmanas of Goswami Tulsidas.
 Along with its religious importance, the river is a lifeline for the millions of Indians who live on its banks and depend on it for their daily utilities.
+It also flows past the Belha Devi Dhaam of Pratapgarh where the people worship the river and giving it a religious importance.